Saturday, December 07, 2013

 With a wind speed of 315Km/hr, this rendered Hurricane Katrina to become just a little sister with a wind speed of 215Km/hr.
 Timber dwelling houses are just simply structurally incapable of withstanding the might of this super typhoon.
 Coupled with waves generated at a height of 13ft to 15ft, houses erected along coastline would be flattened like stacks of cards.

-To a meteorologist, the occurance of typhoon can easily be explained.
+To a meteorologist, the occurrence of typhoon can easily be explained.
 But to a survivor of the aftermath of Haiyan, its killing spree is simply unjustifiable.
 This is more so when some refer to this natural disaster as an act of God!

 Wednesday, November 06, 2013